habitat-sh/habitat/web/doc/files.md

 # Why are there so many files and what do all of them mean?

 The list below shows important files in the app and how they are organized.
+This is not a complete list, but shows examples of files that exist.
 Not all of these are present when you first check out the app, but they may appear after running some `npm` scripts (`npm install`, `npm start`, etc.) and using the app.

     app/                         # The app/ directory contains the code that makes up the app. home-page/                      # The top level directories contain the app's components.